Sparse time-varying parameter VECMs with an application to modeling electricity prices

-In our second application, the forecast comparison, we choose hourly day-ahead prices (in levels) for Germany as our main country of interest, and focus on daylight hours ($8$ a.m. until $6$ p.m.) and an average of the night hours \citep[see also][]{raviv2015forecasting}.
+In our second application, the forecast comparison, we choose hourly day ahead prices (in levels) for Germany as our main country of interest, and focus on daylight hours ($8$ a.m. until $6$ p.m.) and an average of the night hours \citep[see also][]{raviv2015forecasting}.
 We use a hold-out period of approximately a year and a half ranging from July $3$rd, 2018 to December $31$st, 2019 (in total $550$ observations).
 We estimate TVP-VECMs with the individual hours per day being treated as dependent variables such that $M=12$.
-Our exercise is based on a pseudo out-of-sample simulation using a rolling window of $T=400$ observations at a time.
-We consider one-step ahead predictions, which implies that we forecast each individual hour for the following day.
+Our exercise is based on a pseudo OOS simulation using a rolling window of $T=400$ observations at a time.\footnote{{The main reason for the use of a rolling rather than expanding window is to limit the computational burden.
+A rolling window implies quicker parameter change over the holdout than an expanding one.
+However, the daily frequency provides enough observations for making more abrupt parameter change --- to possibly be captured by the TVPs --- likely also for the rolling window.}} We consider one-step ahead predictions, which implies that we forecast each individual hour for the following day.
 All models (both daily and hourly) feature $P=2$ lags.